ocrmypdf/OCRmyPDF/docs/cookbook.rst

 Digitally signed PDFs
 =====================

-OCRmyPDF cannot preserve digital signatures in PDFs and also add to OCR to them.
+OCRmyPDF cannot preserve digital signatures in PDFs and also add OCR to them.
 By default, it will refuse to modify a signed PDF regardless of other settings.
 You can override this behavior with ``--invalidate-digital-signatures``; as the name suggests, any digital signatures will be invalidated.